-Believers Eastern Church has its faith and practices rooted in God's Word, the apostolic doctrines, the Nicene Creed, and holy traditions of the ancient church.
-We are thoroughly evangelical in nature, eastern in worship, democratic in function and episcopal in governance.
+Believers Eastern Church has its faith and practices rooted in Holy Tradition of the ancient Church, including Holy Scripture, the apostolic doctrines, and the Nicene Creed.
+We are thoroughly biblical in nature, eastern in worship and episcopal in governance.

-We follow the liturgical tradition of worship established by the Church Fathers, with Holy Communion as the central rite of regular worship.
-Worship should be Spirit-filled and personal.
-Simultaneously, the Spirit breathes life into the rites of community worship and unites us to worship Jesus as one Body.
+We follow the liturgical tradition of worship established by the Church Fathers, with the Eucharist (Holy Communion) as the central rite of regular worship.
+The Spirit breathes life into the rites of community worship and unites us to worship The Triune God, as one body, the bride of Christ.
 Believers Eastern Church believes that the sacraments are a means to receiving grace and are essential to the spiritual growth of God's people.

 We are episcopal in governance, which means we affirm the ancient and traditional form of church leadership of episcopas, priests (presbyters) and deacons as demonstrated in the Book of Acts and brought to maturity by the Church Fathers.